BGP Enabled ServiceS (bess) Internet Drafts

 Working Group: BGP Enabled ServiceS (bess)

-This document specifies proactive, in-band network layer OAM mechanisms to detect loss of continuity faults that affect unicast and multi-destination paths (used by Broadcast, Unknown Unicast, and Multicast traffic) in an Ethernet VPN (RFC 7432bis) network.
-The mechanisms specified in the draft use the widely adopted Bidirectional Forwarding Detection (RFC 5880) protocol and other protocols as necessary.
+This document specifies proactive, in-band network layer OAM (RFC 9062) mechanisms to detect loss of continuity faults that affect unicast and multi-destination paths (used by Broadcast, Unknown Unicast, and Multicast traffic) in an Ethernet VPN (EVPN, RFC 7432bis) network.
+The mechanisms specified in this document use the widely adopted Bidirectional Forwarding Detection (RFC 5880) protocol.

 BGP Usage for SD-WAN Overlay Networks

-Authors: Linda Dunbar, Ali Sajassi, John Drake, Basil Najem
+Authors: Linda Dunbar, Ali Sajassi, John Drake, Basil Najem, Susan Hares

 Working Group: BGP Enabled ServiceS (bess)